PhotoStructure for Synology Docker Container Manager

 Setup the Second Container

-There will be one minor difference as you setup the second Photo Library.
+There will be one minor difference as you set up the second Photo Library.
 Well, two.
 First, you will specify a different volume.
-The second is adding a variable to change the port.
+The second is changing the port on your Environment Variables.

 The Volume settings are mapped to the second work Volume, so each Library and Docker files are on that particular volume.
 This allows me to totally separate Photo Libraries and settings, and quickly pick up and move around each one as needed.
 I can also access them from new systems without them ever interacting with one another.